eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### How To Rent NET

-For details on how to rent NET resources refer to the how to [Account Power Up](#account-power-up) section.
+For details on how to rent NET resources refer to the how to the [Account Power Up](#account-power-up) section.

 ## Resource Cost Estimation

-As a developer if you want to estimate how much CPU and NET is required for a transaction to be executed you can employ one of the following methods:
+As a developer if you want to estimate how much CPU and NET a transaction requires execution, you can employ one of the following methods:

 * Use the `--dry-run` option for the `dune -- cleos push transaction` command.
 * Use any tool that can pack a transaction and send it to the blockchain and specify the `--dry-run` option.
 * Use the chain API endpoint [`compute_transaction`](https://github.com/AntelopeIO/leap/blob/51c11175e54831474a89a449beea1fb067e3d1e9/plugins/chain_plugin/include/eosio/chain_plugin/chain_plugin.hpp#L489).

-In all cases, when the transaction is processed, the blockchain node simulates the execution of the transaction and, as a consequence, the state of the blockchain is changed speculatively, allowing for the CPU and NET measurements to be done.
-However in the end the transaction is not sent to the blockchain and the caller receives in return the estimated CPU and NET costs.
+In all cases, when the transaction is processed, the blockchain node simulates the execution of the transaction and, as a consequence, the state of the blockchain is changed speculatively, which allows for the CPU and NET measurements to be done.
+However, the transaction is not sent to the blockchain and the caller receives the estimated CPU and NET costs in return.

 ## Account Power Up

-To power up an account means to rent CPU and NET from the PowerUp resource model, which is implemented as a smart contract on the blockchain, and allocate them to the account of your choice.
+To power up an account is a technique to rent CPU and NET resources from the PowerUp resource model.
+A smart contract implements this model on the blockchain and allocates these resources to the account of your choice.
 The action to power up an account is `powerup`.
 It takes as parameters:

 * The `payer` of the fee, must be a valid EOS account.
 * The `receiver` of the resources, must be a valid EOS account.